virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 // ...
 ```
 We get the current position `p` and feed it to the noise.
-All the numbers around the calculation of the noise are arbitrary and serve only to better the result visually.
+All the numbers around the calculation of the noise are arbitrary and serve only to improve the result visually.
-The Nebula will have a star at its center that radiates light in all directions.
-To get the color of the star, we first need to calculate the distance to the star, and then, using exponentiation, reduce the light contribution to the final color depending on the distance to the light source:
+The nebula will have a star at its center that radiates light in all directions.
+To get the color of the star, we first need to calculate the distance to the star and then, using exponentiation, reduce the light contribution to the final color depending on the distance to the light source:

 ```glsl
 // Distance to the light soure